-- 1. Mowing cycles and litter pickup on major roads should be planned to provide a desirable appearance at all times. - 2.
-Coordination of the mowing effort is important not only between areas but between districts to ensure that similar routes will present the same appearance at the same time. - 3.
-The transition between mowing widths and patterns will vary and should be gradual to give a natural and pleasing appearance. - 4.
+- 1. Coordination of the mowing effort is important not only between areas but between districts to ensure that no abrupt changes in roadside management practices are apparent at district or area boundaries. - 2.
+The transition between mowing widths and patterns will vary and should be gradual to give a natural and pleasing appearance. - 3.
 All required trimming should be completed with each mowing cycle.
 PGRs plus a broadleaf herbicide applied in the spring prior to seedhead development will help control vegetation height and reduce the need for trimming.
-Total vegetation control may be used around objects with care. - 5.
-Visible litter should be removed prior to and after each mowing cycle. - 6.
-Landowners should be allowed to mow the right-of-way adjacent to their property if they feel it will enhance the appearance of their property.
+Total vegetation control may be used around

+- objects with care. - 4.
+Litter visible to roadway travelers should be removed prior to and after each mowing cycle.
+Coordinate with incarcerated personnel activities where available. - 5.
+Landowners are allowed to mow the right-of-way adjacent to their property.